 5. Do you take sarcasm as a serious statement?

 6. Are you unable to laugh at yourself as well as others?

 7. Do you think that Bob Hope was the Secretary of State and that Hillary Clinton was a comedian?

 8. Are you unable to laugh and make milk come out of your nose?

 9. Do you feel pain when someone tickles your funny bone?

 10. Do you think that this article is serious?

 If you answered yes to any of these questions, you may be humorously challenged to some degree.
 Not to fear, the cure is simple, but may take years.
 To cure yourself from being humorously challenged, start by reading my blog at http://www.monteranderson-author.com.
-Once you are able to at least smile at my comments, start reading cartoons in the newspaper.
+Once you are able to smile at my comments, start reading cartoons in the newspaper.
 (If you don’t know what a newspaper is, contact me privately.)
-Once you are able to understand the cartoons, you may try going to a comedy club and signing up for humorous blogs.
+Once you understand the cartoons, you may try going to a comedy club and signing up for other humorous blogs.
 With a little effort, you may be cured after a few years.

 I haven’t felt the need to post these warnings, but in light of the current topic, I thought I had better.